chanzuckerberg/open-science/CONTRIBUTING.md

 - `_layouts/default.html`: dictates arrangement and appearance of all pages
 - `_includes/head-custom.html`: proliferates tracking for web analytics
-- `_config.yml`: configures theme, collections, and web analytics
+- `_config.yml`: configures theme, pages, and web analytics

 If you would like to make changes to the web styling, please preview your changes by building the site locally before submitting a pull request.